 TRPA’s new housing plan must prioritize workforce housing.
 If it includes the same incentives for "achievable," or market-rate housing – an option currently under consideration – we will end up with more luxury development and more empty second homes.
 That won’t solve the housing crisis facing local workers.

-Today, thousands of units in Tahoe – houses, condos, and even backyard tiny homes – are rented out as vacation properties instead of the homes our workforce needs.
+Today, thousands of units in Tahoe – houses, condos, and even backyard tiny homes – are rented out as vacation properties rather than serving as the homes our workforce needs.
 TRPA has the power to set policies to reverse this trend.

 As we’ve seen in tragedies like the 2018 Camp Fire, which tore through Paradise, California, the ability to evacuate safely and quickly can be a matter of life or death.
-In a tourism-heavy region like Tahoe, which sees heavy traffic year-round, good planning can make all the difference in keeping our communities safe.
+In a tourism-heavy region like Tahoe, which sees year-round traffic, good planning can make all the difference in keeping our communities safe.
 A 2025 article in CalMatters paints a dire picture for public safety if a catastrophic wildfire hits the region.

 TRPA’s updated housing plans allow increased density in both town centers and beyond.
 TRPA must study how changes that would make it easier to build higher and increase housing density will affect our ability to safely escape a wildfire and place limits where safe evacuation would not be possible.